fingent-corp/simplify-prestashop-mastercard-module/README.md

 ![Capture](docs/images/capture.png "Capture")

-### Reverse Authorization
+### Void Authorization

-Reverse Authorization is used to cancel the order if the merchant finds any fraud/suspect in that order.
+Void Authorization is used to cancel the order if the merchant finds any fraud/suspect in that order.

 ![Reverse Authorization](docs/images/reverse-authorization.png "Reverse Authorization")